nicolastpi01/nSnake/README.md

 ## For translate in Spanish-Argentinian

-first of all add the generated .mo file to the convenient place, at that is in /usr/share/locale/es_AR/LC_MESSAGES the .mo file is generated with the command "msgfmt --output-file=po/nsnake.mo po/nsnake.po" before the command "make run" execute "export LANG=es_AR.UTF-8" and then execute "sudo make run". that's it!
+# Please, execute the next commands:

+"make"
+"sudo make install"
+"sudo make run"
+that's it!